emilybache/TimerExpiry-Refactoring-Kata/cpp/README.md

-Timer Expiry Refactoring Kata - C++ version
+Timer Expiry Refactoring Kata - C version
 ==============================================

 See the [top level readme](https://github.com/emilybache/TimerExpiry-Refactoring-Kata) for general information about this exercise.